 Provides students with the basic conceptual and analytical skills for studying the nature and implications of racial and cultural diversity.
-Racial/ethnic groups selected from around the globe are examined in terms of their histories and cultures.
-The complexity of functioning in the multicultural society of the contemporary United States is explored, and cultural concepts are applied to key social issues associated with diversity.
-Prerequisite(s): SOCI 1101
+Racial/ethnic groups selected from around the globe

 SOCI 3320 - Social Inequality and Stratification (3-0-3)

 This course investigates the nature of inequality and stratification, including its forms, causes, and consequences.
 Literature will be examined from a number of perspectives, including economic inequality, racial inequality, sex and gender inequality, status inequality, and the inequality connected with social movements.
 Prerequisite(s): SOCI 1101